ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for micro creator (10k–100k followers), focusing on why creators misread their audience.
+An evergreen satirical exploration designed for micro creator (10k–100k followers), focusing on what surprised me about fan psychology.

 ---